Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ``NC_009839.1_circRNA_all.gff`` and ``NC_009839.1_circRNA_all.csv`` store all circular RNAs without filtering.
 ``NC_009839.1_circRNA_best.gff`` and ``NC_009839.1_circRNA_best.csv`` store
-the circular RNAs after filering.
+the circular RNAs after filtering.
 In our case, there are some circular RNAs can be detected, but no circular RNAs can exist after filtering.

 SNP calling